 Prior to labour you may have experienced a small show of blood stained mucous, irregular infrequent tightening’s (like Braxton Hicks contractions), with associated back pain.
 These signs indicate ‘early labour’ and can last for a number of days in a woman expecting her first baby.
+During this phase it is important to rest, eat a light diet, hydrate, take warm baths, perhaps take a gentle walk, but most of all continue to rest to conserve your energy for when true labour establishes.

 Pain relief in labour